jmlden36/Pizza-Parlor/README.md

 Code: Pizza.prototype.calculateTotalPrice();
 Expected Output: 10

-Test: "It should declare a variable named calculatedPrice equal to 0
+Test: "It should add 0 to basePrice if testPizza has "small" as the size value and return that value as a new variable called calculatedPrice"
-Code: Pizza.prototype.calculateTotalPrice();
+Code: testPizza.calculateTotalPrice();
-Expected Output: 0
+Expected Output: 10